Riomaggiore Italy Travel Guide

 Riomaggiore is a small, compact village, meaning its distinct "neighborhoods" are more about proximity to areas and elevation rather than separate districts.

-Via Colombo and Harbor areas are lively and bustling during the day and then in the day.
+Via Colombo and Harbor areas are lively and bustling during the day and subsequently in the day.
 Expect sounds of people, restaurants, and occasional music.
 The Upper The hamlet is considerably quieter, offering a more peaceful and residential ambiance.

 Staying near Via Colombo balances convenience for restaurants, shops, and the train station.